FREQUENTLY ASKED QUESTIONS

 Is there a minimum GRE General Test score requirement?

 The Gevirtz Graduate School of Education does not require a minimum GRE General Test score.
 You application packet will be reviewed as a whole by our faculty.
-However, applicants who are referred for admission and have a GRE score under 300 would require a final approval by the Graduate Admissions Committee.

 What does your graduate program look for when making admission decisions?